wagenbach/PyReach-Revision/docs/STORYTELLER_SYSTEM.md

 ## Overview

-The Storyteller system allows trusted players to run stories and manage game content without needing full staff permissions.
+The Storyteller system allows players to run stories (PRPs) and manage game content without needing full staff permissions.
 Storytellers have access to specialized tools for creating engaging roleplay experiences while maintaining game balance and staff oversight.

 ## What is a Storyteller?